Habbobba/JSON-Habbo-Catalog-Generator/README.md

 Make sure to configure the script files properly before executing them to ensure the generated queries match your `furnidata.json` file.

+## Reminder
+You have to have a formatted furnidata.json file for this script to work properly.
+If you need assistance in formatting the furnidata.json file, you can use the JSON Furnidata Formatter tool available on GitHub.
+This tool is designed specifically to format furnidata.json files, ensuring correct JSON syntax and proper formatting.
+Follow the instructions provided in the tool's repository to format your furnidata.json file using the tool.

 ## Credits

 This collection of scripts was created by Gizmo.